kjolley/BIGSdb_documentation/appendix.rst

 * NOT

-  * Match to values that do not equal the search term (case insensitive).
+  * Match to values that do not equal the search term (case-insensitive).

 * NOT contain

-  * Match to values that do not contain the search term (case insensitive).
+  * Match to values that do not contain the search term (case-insensitive).

 .. _sequence_tag_flags: